wazo-platform/wazo-sdk/README.md

 ## Installation

 `wdk` depends on lsyncd.
 It can be installed on a Debian or Ubuntu with the following commands.
-If you running on macOS, lsyncd won't work, so you must set `rsync_only` option to `true`.
+If you're running macOS, lsyncd won't work, so you must set the `rsync_only` option to `true`.

 ### Installing WDK